rahimi7k/WebServer_Applications/README.md

 **Clone the Repository:**
-Clone this repository to your local machine using the following command: bash
+Clone this repository to your local machine using the following command:
-Copy code

 git clone https://github.com/yourusername/your-repository.git

 **Open the Solution File**:
-Navigate to the project directory where the ODynamic.sln file is located.
+Navigate to the project directory where the IODynamic.sln file is located.
-Double-click on the ODynamic.sln file to open it in Visual Studio.
+Double-click on the IODynamic.sln file to open it in Visual Studio.

 **Restore NuGet Packages**:
 Upon opening the solution in Visual Studio, restore the necessary NuGet packages if prompted.
 You can do this by right-clicking on the solution in the Solution Explorer and selecting "Restore NuGet Packages."